gregwebs/Shelly.hs/README.md

 Of course, the development machine may need to be exactly the same OS as the server.

 I recommend using the boilerplate at the top of this example in your projects.
+This includes setting line buffering if you are dealing with text and not binary data.

 ~~~~~ {.haskell}
     {-# LANGUAGE OverloadedStrings #-}